-We use the following tools on the basis of Art.
-6 Para.
-1 lit. f) GDPR for the purpose of expedient website design and optimisation.
-This also represents our legitimate interest in this regard.
+For the purpose of needs-based design and continuous optimisation of our pages, we use the following tools on the basis of Art.
+6 para.
+1 lit. f) GDPR.
+This also represents our legitimate interest.

 i.
 Google Analytics

-You can object to the collection and storage of your data at any time with effect for the future by downloading and installing the browser plug-in available under this link: http://tools.google.com/dlpage/gaoptout?hl=en.
-In view of the discussion on the use of analytics tools with complete IP addresses, we would like to inform you that this website uses Google Analytics with the extension “_anonymizeIp()” so that IP addresses are always shorten prior to further processing to exclude any possibility of establishing a direct link to an individual.
+Data collection and storage may be objected to at any time with future effect by downloading and installing the browser plug-in available at the following link: http://tools.google.com/dlpage/gaoptout?hl=de.
+In view of the debate regarding the use of analytics tools with full IP addresses, we would like to point out that this website uses Google Analytics with the “_anonymizeIp()” extension and as such ensures that IP addresses are only processed in a truncated form so as to preclude any direct personal reference.

-The following recipients of your data are located outside of the European Union: Google Inc. (tracking technology provider), Pagely Inc. (hosting service provider).
-Data are transferred in compliance with the principles of the Privacy Shield.
+The following recipients of your data are based outside the European Union: Google Inc. (provider of tracking technologies); Pagely, Inc. (hosting service provider).
+Data is transmitted in accordance with the principles of the so-called Privacy Shield.